Machadoe's girdled lizard: Description

-Machadoe's girdled lizard (Cordylus machadoi) is a flattened girdled lizard from southwestern Angola and northwestern Namibia.
-They are found as solitary individuals or in pairs on rock outcrops in arid savannah.
-It can be identified, along with Cordylus vittifer, by have an elongate first row of dorsal scales.
-Machadoe's girdled lizard is uniform yellow brown above and paler below.
+Cordylus machadoi can be identified, along with Cordylus vittifer, by have an elongate first row of dorsal scales.
+Machado's girdled lizard is uniform yellow brown above and paler below.
 The head is dark brown with pale lips.
-The pale vertebral stripe found in the Cordylus vittifer is not present.
-Adults reach 78 mm in length from snout to vent.
+The pale vertebral stripe found in C. vittifer is not present.
+Adults of C. machadoi may attain a snout-to-vent length (SVL) of 7.8 cm.